LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The server cluster, however, can be managed as one (virtual) server.

 Virtualization techniques to simulate computer systems are widely used in professional health care settings.
-When using the term “physical data processing systems” in this book, we include their possible implementation as simulated computer systems, i.e., as simulated physical data processing systems such as virtual machines or server clusters.
+When using the term "physical data processing systems" in this book, we include their possible implementation as simulated computer systems, i.e., as simulated physical data processing systems such as virtual machines or server clusters.

 A computer system is useless without software.
 Software can be considered as explicit rules for processing the data in a computer system.